orochi-network/orochi-network.github.io/src/poseidon-hash/cryptographic-sponge-function/cryptographic-sponge-function.md

 # Cryptographic sponge functions

+In this section, we look at the definitions and design of a cryptographic hash functions, before showing its applications in hash functions and other problems.

 In 2007, the sponge construction was introduced by Guido Bertoni and others {{#cite BDPA08}}.

 A ***sponge construction*** or ***sponge function*** takes input bit data of arbitrary length (called a ***message***) and outputs bit data of *fixed* length (called a ***hash digest***).
 In the context of a sponge function, we can say that the message is ***absorbed*** to the sponge, and the digest is ***squeezed*** out.